 Whether you have owned a home for 40 years or just bought your first home, naming the various common parts of a house exterior can be challenging.
 Well, we are here to help.
-As an exterior cleaning company with 20 years of experience, our team of professionals at Perfect Power Wash knows a thing or two about the outside of homes.
+As an exterior cleaning company with 20+ years of experience, our team of professionals at Perfect Power Wash knows a thing or two about the outside of homes.

 Below we listed all the common terms associated with the various parts of a house exterior.
 We have listed them in alphabetical order, so you can use it as a glossary and find what you are looking for right away.

 Box ends of a home are located at the gables, generally where the siding and roof line meet.
 They create a better appearance and seal in the areas where the siding and roof meet.

 Chimneys are designed to aid in the release of smoke and toxic gasses from the interior of a home.
 They are primarily attached to the fireplace and built vertically to push the hot fumes upward and out of the home.

 Columns are typically located at the face of the home.
 Coming in multiple styles, columns are used for structural soundness, as well as a decorative touch.